Review score

 DuckDuckGo, Duck.ai, & VPN

-DuckDuckGo Privacy Browser has quickly become my favorite alternative whenever I want to browse without feeling watched or bombarded by ads.
-If you have grown tired of Google Chro...
+The DuckDuckGo Privacy Browser has quickly become my favourite choice whenever I want to browse the internet without feeling monitored or overwhelmed by ads.
+If you are tired of G...

 Developer